craggASAP/Nicotinic_Receptor/README.md

 ------------------
 ## Project Overview
-This repository contains scripts used to (1) analyse fluorescence changes of the ASAP5 voltage sensor in response to electrical stimulations; (2) measure changes in fluorescence after each stimulation in *ex vivo* mouse brain slices expressing GRAB-ACh sensor, and (3) determine fluorescence changes of the jGCaMP8m calcium sensor in response to electrical stimulations.
+This repository contains scripts used to (1) analyse fluorescence changes of the ASAP5 voltage sensor in response to electrical stimulations; (2) analyse fluorescence changes of GRAB-ACh sensor in response to electrical stimulation, and (3) analyse fluorescence changes of the jGCaMP8m calcium sensor in response to electrical stimulations.
+The output of these codes are data tables that were then further analysed using Excel and GraphPad Prism.
 These scripts were custom-written by Lucille Duquenoy and Mark Conway and used in the study "Axonal nicotinic receptor activation attenuates dopamine axon spiking and dopamine release via Na+-channel inactivation".

 ------------------
 ## System Requirements